 10. Doctors are not everywhere these days

 This is why is vital to learn how to disinfect and treat a wound and how to make the best use of your first aid kit.
-Learning about sanitation and disinfection techniques will come in handy for an urban prepper when medical aid is not available and you have to stop bacteria and disease from spreading.
-Having good first aid knowledge and stockpiling on medicine will prove useful, regardless the nature of the disaster.
+Learning about sanitation and disinfection techniques will come in handy for an urban prepper.
+It will become critical when medical aid is not available and you have to stop bacteria and disease from spreading.
+Having good first aid knowledge and stockpiling on medicine will prove useful, regardless of the nature of the disaster.

 Survival and Preparedness solutions recommended for you:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

 US Water Revolution (A DIY Project to Generate Clean Water Anywhere)

 Bullet Proof Home (Learn how to Safeguard your Home)

 Blackout USA (Video about EMP survival and preparedness guide)